-In addition to the radiopharmaceutical products we have in development, we currently market a line of medical devices, our neoprobe[®] GDS gamma detection systems (the GDS Business).
-However, in May 2011, the Company's Board of Directors approved the sale of our gamma detection device line of business (the Asset Sale) to Devicor Medical Products, Inc. (Devicor).
-Under the terms of an Asset Purchase Agreement signed on May 24, 2011, we agreed to sell the assets and assign certain liabilities that are primarily related to the GDS Business.
-In exchange for the assets of the GDS Business, Devicor agreed to: (i) make a cash payment to us of \$30,000,000; (ii) assume certain liabilities of the Company associated with the GDS Business as specified in the Asset Purchase Agreement; and (iii) make royalty payments to us of up to an aggregate maximum amount of \$20,000,000 based on the net revenue attributable to the GDS Business over the course of the six fiscal years ended December 31, 2012, 2013, 2014, 2015, 2016 and 2017.
-The Asset Sale is contingent upon obtaining certain approvals, including stockholder approval and certain third party consents.
-If all necessary approvals have been obtained or waived, we expect to complete the Asset Sale shortly after our annual meeting of stockholders (Annual Meeting) scheduled for August 15, 2011.
-Until the Asset Sale is completed, we will continue to operate and account for the GDS Business as a segment of Neoprobe.
+In connection with our development of radiopharmaceutical products, we had developed and marketed a line of medical devices, the neoprobe® GDS gamma detection systems (the GDS Business).
+However, on August 15, 2011 our stockholders approved the sale of our gamma detection device line of business (the Asset Sale) to Devicor Medical Products, Inc. (Devicor).
+The Asset Sale closed on August 17, 2011 consistent with the terms of the Asset Purchase Agreement (APA) signed on May 24, 2011.
+Under the terms of the APA, we sold the assets and assigned certain liabilities that were primarily related to the GDS Business.
+In exchange for the net assets of the GDS Business, Devicor made a cash payment to us of \$30,000,000, assumed certain liabilities of the Company associated with the GDS Business as specified in the APA, and agreed to make royalty payments to us of up to an aggregate maximum amount of \$20,000,000 based on the net revenue attributable to the GDS Business over the course of the next six fiscal years.
+Our consolidated balance sheets and statements of operations have been reclassified, as required, for all periods presented to reflect the GDS Business as a discontinued operation.
+Cash flows associated with the operation of the GDS Business have been combined within operating, investing and financing cash flows, as appropriate, in our consolidated statements of cash flows.